Our Ranking Methodology

 To find the top 30 Online Nursing Degree programs, we had three initial requirements.
 Each school needed to be non-profit, to better guarantee that the school is looking out for its students interests over its own bottom line.
 Additionally, each school needed to offer at least two fully-online degrees.

-We also required every degree offered to be accredited by either the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commision for Education in Nursing (ACEN).
+We also required every degree offered to be accredited by either the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN).
 These institutions certify that each program is rigorous and will help you advance your nursing career.

 Then, we examined each school based on three factors:

 First, we looked at how well each school ranked in top college evaluators like U.S. News.
-These organizations take a deep dive into each school to see both how well each program stands on its own, as well as how it compares to its peers.
-We created an algorithm that analyzed the multiple rankings into a single score so we could easily compare universities.
+These organizations take a deep dive into each school to see both how well each program stands on its own as well as how it compares to its peers.
+We created an algorithm that analyzed the multiple rankings into a single score so that we could easily compare universities.

 A high score here indicates that a school is highly-regarded in terms of how well it prepares its graduates to become working nurses.
 Lower scores may not indicate a poor program, but one that isn’t as well-established.